0.0 Executive Summary

 2.1 Key Takeaways

-- Resource management is critical for large security tools like GVM.
+- Memory usage is critical for security tools

 Best Practices